 \section{Acknowledgements}

-JAC and DM were supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
+JAC and WDM were supported by the Advanced Grant Nonlocal-CPD (Nonlocal PDEs for Complex Particle Dynamics: Phase Transitions, Patterns and Synchronization) of the European Research Council Executive Agency (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 883363).
+WDM, JAC, and AV would also like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme Mathematics of Movement, where work on this paper was undertaken.
+This work was supported by EPSRC grant no EP/R014604/1.
 CV acknowledges support from the Dr Perry James (Jim) Browne Research Centre on Mathematics and its Applications (University of Sussex).
 We are grateful to Shigeru Kondo for helpful discussions during an early stage of this research.